docker/docs/engine/swarm/how-swarm-mode-works/nodes.md

 Worker nodes are also instances of Docker Engine whose sole purpose is to execute containers.
-Worker nodes don't participate in the Raft distributed state, make in scheduling decisions, or serve the swarm mode HTTP API.
+Worker nodes don't participate in the Raft distributed state, make scheduling decisions, or serve the swarm mode HTTP API.

 You can create a swarm of one manager node, but you cannot have a worker node without at least one manager node.
 By default, all managers are also workers.